calvin-puram/Netta/README.md

 ### Built With

-List of major frameworks use to build getIdea.
+List of major frameworks use to build DevCoach App.

 - [Vuejs](https://vuejs.org/)
 - [Expressjs](https://expressjs.com/)